Introduction

 What Are the Essential Tools and Materials for Applying Silicone Caulking?

-- Damp Cloth or Sponge: Keep a damp cloth or sponge handy to wipe away excess caulk and clean your hands or tools during the application process.
+- Damp Cloth or Sponge: Keep a damp cloth or sponge handy to wipe away excess caulk and clean your hands or tools during the process.

 - Smoothing the Bead: Dip the caulking tool or your finger in water to prevent sticking and achieve a smooth finish.
 Work quickly before the caulk begins to skin over.